ymtoo/MemorylessNonlinearities.jl/README.md

 ![window](images/turkeybiweight.png)

 ## Performance
-Chirp signals with Symmetric α-Stable noise parameterized by α=1.5, scale=1.0, location=0.0 are simulated.
-The following nonlinear functions are applied to the simulated data to filter the noise.
+Chirp signals with Symmetric α-Stable noise parameterized by α=1.5, scale=1.0, location=0.0 were simulated.
+The following nonlinear functions were applied to the simulated data to filter the noise.
 | Nonlinear       | Parameter                 |
 | --------------- | ------------------------- |
 | Blanking        | k=3σ                      |